Larynx: Nerve supply

 The larynx is innervated by branches of the vagus nerve on each side.
 Sensory innervation to the glottis and laryngeal vestibule is by the internal branch of the superior laryngeal nerve.
 The external branch of the superior laryngeal nerve innervates the cricothyroid muscle.
-Motor innervation to all other muscles of the larynx and sensory innervation to the subglottis is by the recurrent laryngeal nerve.
-While the sensory input described above is (general) visceral sensation (diffuse, poorly localized), the vocal cords also receives general somatic sensory innervation (proprioceptive and touch) by the superior laryngeal nerve.
+Motor innervation to all other muscles of the larynx and sensory innervation to the subglottis are by the recurrent laryngeal nerve.
+While the sensory input described above is (general) visceral sensation (diffuse, poorly localized), the vocal cords also receive general somatic sensory innervation (proprioceptive and touch) by the superior laryngeal nerve.

 Injury to the external branch of the superior laryngeal nerve causes weakened phonation because the vocal cords cannot be tightened.
-Injury to one of the recurrent laryngeal nerves produces hoarseness, if both are damaged the voice may or may not be preserved, but breathing becomes difficult.
+Injury to one of the recurrent laryngeal nerves produces hoarseness; if both are damaged, the voice may or may not be preserved, but breathing becomes difficult.

 Development

 The larynx is derived from the mesoderm of the fourth and sixth pharyngeal arches.
 In newborn infants, the larynx is initially at the level of the C2–C3 vertebrae, and is further forward and higher relative to its position in the adult body.
 The larynx descends as the child grows.